tudo-aqua/bgw/docs/index.md

 class MauMauViewController : BoardGameApplication(windowTitle = "MauMau")
 ````

 This creates a window in which the game can take place.
-For the game itself we declare a [BoardGameScene][BGSDoc] and
+For the game itself a [BoardGameScene][BGSDoc] and
-a [MenuScene][MSDoc].
+a [MenuScene][MSDoc] is declared.

 ````kotlin
 class MauMauViewController : BoardGameApplication(windowTitle = "MauMau") {